MichelHalmes/pytorch-vedai/README.md

 ## Speed considerations
 Training on my CPU is very slow.
 This is also because python/pyTorch can only use one core.
-To train on multiple cores, I implement synchronized SGD using pyTorch's `DistributedDataParallel`.
+To train on multiple cores, we implement synchronized SGD using pyTorch's `DistributedDataParallel`.